kurocodes/Animated-Components/README.md

 The repo is organized into component categories.
 - Buttons
 - Cards
+- Navbars
-- More parts coming soon (hover effects, navbars, and beyond!)
+- More parts coming soon (hover effects, Switches, and beyond!)

 Each component includes:
 - ✅ Clean and reusable code